vaquerizaslab/chess/docs/example_analysis.rst

 To inspect which regions show differences between the two samples, it is useful to first inspect the similarity index along the compared chromosome.
 Aside from the calculated similarity index, the signal-to-noise ratio is important.
-One way to display this information together is this:
+One way to display this information together is this (please check out the jupyter notebook at `examples/dlbcl/example_analysis.ipynb` for the code to generate these plots):

 .. figure:: plots/chr2_2mb_results_track.png
    :name: result-track